How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup of one or more of your excluded files.
 The files should be marked with a barred red circle, and so be impossible to back up.

-• Check the include-exclude list on the Spectrum Protect command line by running dsmc q inclexcl.
+• Check the include-exclude list on the Storage Protect command line by running dsmc q inclexcl.
 The output lists the order in which the directives will be processed.

-You can exclude folders from backup either in the Spectrum Protect graphical user interface (GUI) or by editing the Spectrum Protect configuration file.
+You can exclude folders from backup either in the Storage Protect graphical user interface (GUI) or by editing the Storage Protect configuration file.
 The former is generally the simpler and easier method to use.

 Please note that these instructions are only valid for folders and cannot be used for the top-level of a drive or partition, or for a mountpoint.
 If you wish to exclude, for example, E: (Windows), /Volumes/ExternalDrive (Mac), or /home where /home is a file system or mountpoint (Linux), please see instead excluding one or more drives or partitions.